No booking fees on the app

 Nottingham to London Victoria train travel guide

-Travelling by train from Nottingham to London Victoria is efficient and offers a scenic and comfortable experience.
-With frequent departures from Nottingham, you can reach London Victoria in just 2h 3m, making it one of the fastest and most convenient ways to travel between these two places.
+Taking the train from Nottingham to London Victoria is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from Nottingham, you can arrive at London Victoria in just 2h 2m, making it a quick and convenient option for travelling between these two places.

 Planning and booking